Joint Physical Custody in California

 Learn about joint physical custody in California

-Parents often think the terms "joint" physical custody automatically means equal parenting time.
+Parents often think the terms "joint" physical custody automatically means a 50/50 custody schedule.

 It does not.
 Let's dispel some myths and look at what California family law states about joint physical custody.